2024 Western megafires: Jasper Wildfire (Jasper, Alberta, Canada) – July 22, 2024

 Following a night of lightning strikes and fueled by strong winds, the Jasper Wildfire quickly grew to an estimated 32,722 ha in size.
 Quickly prompting the total evacuation of the city of Jasper (pop.
 4,817 (2023)).
 During its subsequent progression, approximately 30% of the total structures of the town were destroyed, and one death of a firefighter was recorded while fighting the blaze.
 To help rebuild, the government of Alberta has approved initial disaster recovery funding of 149 million CAD.

 Park Fire (Butte & Tehama, California) – July 24, 2024

 The largest of 7,473 California wildland fires in 2024, and a cumulative 173,854 ha burned across multiple counties.
-With arson credited as the initial precipitant, the blaze went on to destroy over 700 structures, and rank as the fourth largest wildfire in US history.
+With arson credited as the initial precipitant, the blaze went on to destroy 709 structures, and rank as the fourth largest wildfire in US history.
 Fire suppression costs alone are estimated at US$310 million.
 The total financial toll being, as of yet, unquantified.